mohdalibn/cv-ball-tracking-game/README.md

 - Create a Virtual Environment in that folder.
 - Install all the required Python libraries mentioned above.
 - Install Unity Hub & Unity Editor using the links above.
-- After the previous step, download the CV Ball Tracking Game folder from the MediaFire link provided above and place it into the Unity folder in the root directory.
+- After the previous step, download the CV Ball Tracking Game folder from the MediaFire link provided above and place it into a new folder called Unity in the root directory.
 - Select the **CV Ball Tracking Game** folder to open in Unity Editor.
 - Install the LeanTween asset from the asset store from the link above.
 - Open a Command Prompt/Terminal in the **Root Directory** of the Project.